Sociology and Criminal Justice

 - provide curriculum support to other departments and university programs.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Sociology.

-Admission to a graduate program is granted by the Dean of Graduate Studies upon the recommendation of the department.
+Admission to a graduate program is granted by the Dean of the Graduate School upon the recommendation of the department.
 Applicants must meet the following requirements for admission in addition to meeting the general university requirements in Applied Criminology.

 Note: The Department reserves the right to suspend from the program any student who in the judgment of the departmental graduate committee, does not meet the professional expectations of the field.